Intercropping Cassava and Legumes for Local Food Security in Florida and Puerto Rico

 • Pest Management: weed management

 Cassava is a root crop grown throughout the tropics, often in intercropping systems with legumes.
 Many Americans in the Southern Region consume cassava regularly, especially those of Caribbean, Latin American, and African descent.
 However, while subtropical regions such as Florida and Puerto Rico have a suitable climate and environment for cassava production, most cassava eaten in the US is imported.
-To improve local food security and access to culturally valuable foods, this project aims to investigate the potential for cassava cultivation in the US, and the potential of intercropping cassava with legumes to form a resilient cropping system for small farmers.
-Four grain legumes (peanut, soybean, cowpea, and Bambara groundnut) will be tested for compatibility with cassava in North-Central Florida, and factorial experiments will test the effects of intercropped legumes on weed pressure and nutrient cycling in cassava-legume systems.
-The results of these experiment will indicate which of these legumes, if any, is most suitable for intercropping with cassava in the US, and will inform the creation of extension documents on cassava production in the US and management decisions related to weeding and residue management.
+To improve local food security and access to culturally valuable foods, this project aims to investigate the potential of intercropping cassava with legumes to form a resilient cropping system for local farmers with potential benefit in larger-scale systems.
+Four grain legumes (peanut, soybean, cowpea, and Bambara groundnut) were tested for compatibility with cassava in North-Central Florida.
+Factors included effects of intercropped legumes on weed pressure and nutrient cycling in cassava-legume systems.